alexisvincent/dotfiles/README.md

 git clone https://github.com/Shougo/neobundle.vim ~/.vim/bundle/neobundle.vim
 ```

+### Install Font
+Find your font at https://github.com/ryanoasis/nerd-fonts and download

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.